katefengx/power-outage-prediction/_site/README.md

 **Chloropleth Map**

 We also examined how the number of power outages varied by state.
 To visualize this, we created a choropleth map showing the distribution of power outages across different states.
 We grouped the data by `'STATE.ABBV'`, counted the number of rows per group, and added labels for the number of outages in states with over 50 outages.
-The major states here included California with 210 outages, Texas with 127 outages, and Washington with 97 outages over the 15.5 years of data.
+The major states here included **California with 210 outages**, **Texas with 127 outages**, and **Washington with 97 outages** over the 15.5 years of data.
 <iframe
   src="assets/outages_map.html"
   width="800"